DanielleDaly/portfolio-project-4/README.md

  ![Image of Mobile Navigation Bar - Not Logged In](readme-images/navbar-images/screenshot-navbar-not-logged-in-mobile.png)

-### Homepage
+## Homepage

-The Hero Section
+### The Hero Section

-The Hero Section on the homepage consists of the main image featured on the page with a text overlay which includes a description of what the user can expect to find on the website as well as the website name Easy Eats.
+- The Hero Section on the homepage consists of the feature image with a text overlay.
+A description of what the user can expect to find on the website as well as the website name Easy Eats are included in this section.

-The Hero Image contains animation which makes it appear as though it's moving forward on the page.
+- The Hero Image contains animation which begins when the page is loaded.
+It makes it appear as though the image is moving forward on the page,towards the user.

+- The text is displayed on an opague background so as not to impede the view of the main image.

 #### Image of the Hero Image